hcu-cml/bootstrap-HistoricalMap/README.md

 You can host the viewer using Nginx or Apache2.
 The repository provides the source code with the basic viewer setup (excluding data and API keys).
 Before deployment, add your historical maps and predicted land use classes to the <code>data</code> directory.

 ## Resources and Acknowledgements

+Our CycleGAN approach is based on the concept and implementation of CycleGAN, introduced in the paper "Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks." published by Jun-Yan Zhu, Taesung Park, Phillip Isola and Alexei A. Efros.

 We thank [pytorch-fid](https://github.com/mseitzer/pytorch-fid) for FID calculation.